WebwondersNL/Webwonders.PdfGenerator/README.md

 ## How to use
+The package defines a service: IHtmlToPdfService, which can be injected in your code.
+This service has one method: GetPdfMemoryStream(string pdfType, object viewModel, HtmlToPdfSettings? settings = null).

-Pdf's are generated from HTML-files in the folder /Views/Pdf/{PdfType} where PdfType is the name of the type of PDF you want to generate.
+PdfType is the name of the type of PDF you want to generate, this should also be the name of the folder in /Views/Pdf/ where you locate the views for the PDF.
 In this folder three views can be located: Header.cshtml, Body.cshtml and Footer.cshtml.
 The Body view is the main view and is required, the Header and Footer views are optional.

-All views are rendered with the viewmodel you pass to PdfGenerator.
+ViewModel is the viewmodel you want to pass to the views: all views are rendered with the viewmodel you pass.

+Settings are taken from WkHtmlToPdfDotNet, but are all combined in one class: HtmlToPdfSettings, they all are optional and have default values.

-The result is a named tuple, indicating success and the MemoryStream containing the PDF.
+The result of GetpdfMemoryStream is a named tuple: (bool success, MemoryStream? stream), indicating success and the MemoryStream containing the PDF.

-The settings are taken from WkHtmlToPdfDotNet, but are all combined in one class: HtmlToPdfSettings.
-All settings are optional, and have default values.

 ### example
 ```csharp

 // create viewmodel